Information for general practitioners

 It is currently unknown whether anal douching prior to taking the test affects the quality of the specimen.

-Cells from the lining of the anal canal are collected using a Dacron swab, pre-moistened with tap water.
+Material from the lining of the anal canal are collected using a Dacron swab, pre-moistened with tap water.
 It is inserted 5cm, directly into the anal canal, without the use of a proctoscope.
 In a spiral manner, and with firm pressure, it is rotated and gradually withdrawn over a 1 minute period.

 The swab is then eluted into a fixative (such as ThinPrepTM) and sent to a laboratory.
+The specimen can be tested for the presence of high risk HPV genotypes.

 Consider screening for other anal STIs, if the history suggests that the person may be at risk.